 After selecting "No paging file" in the interface of Virtual Memory above, we can click "OK" to turn this feature off, but alternatively we can also click "Set" to move the page file to another drive.

-Actually, there are many other ways to help you get best performance from SSD or do best SSD optimization, like use Hibernation instead of Sleep, disable indexing, enable write caching, and move temporary files, but here we just introduce the above 5 since they play much more important roles.
-Now, take some of measures to optimize your SSD and system performance.
+Actually, there are many other ways to help you get best performance from SSD or do best SSD optimization in Windows 10, Windows 8.1/8, and Windows 7, like use Hibernation instead of Sleep, disable indexing, enable write caching, and move temporary files, but here we just introduce the above 5 since they play much more important roles.
+Now, take or some of these measures to optimize your SSD and system performance.